388th Rifle Division: Soviet invasion of Manchuria

 When this operation began on August 9, 1945, the 15th Army was assigned to 2nd Far Eastern Front.
-The Army had four rifle divisions under command, the 34th, 255th, 361st and 388th, and was operating on a front of more than 300km, although its forces were concentrated in three limited sectors.
-The 388th was at Voskresenskoye, about 30km east of Leninskoye, and was deployed to secure Japanese strongpoints on the south bank of the Amur River on the left flank of the 361st.
+The Army had four rifle divisions under command, the 34th, 255th, 361st and 388th, and was operating on a front of more than 300 km, although its forces were concentrated in three limited sectors.
+The 388th was at Voskresenskoye, about 30 km east of Leninskoye, and was deployed to secure Japanese strongpoints on the south bank of the Amur River on the left flank of the 361st.
 These two divisions, plus the 34th, planned to unite at Chiamussu on the Songhua River.

 At 0100 hours on August 9 reconnaissance and advanced detachment of all four divisions attacked without artillery preparation and secured major islands in the Amur.
 The 1st Battalion of the 630th Rifle Regiment, embarked in vessels of the 2nd Brigade of the Amur Flotilla, assaulted Japanese positions at Fuyuan, which were taken by 0730 hours.
 During the rest of the day, in the face of heavy rains and mud, the advance elements of 15th Army consolidated their positions on the islands and south bank while the main forces prepared for the main crossing operations.
 On August 10 the division secured Chienchingkou then moved southwest to join the 361st near Tungchiang.
 The two divisions then advanced south on the road to Fuchin, led by a forward detachment consisting of a rifle battalion mounted on tanks of the 171st Tank Brigade.
 Fuchin fell to the 361st on the 11th, after which the 171st Tanks led the Army's units towards Chiamussu.
 On August 16 the 632nd Regiment conducted an amphibious assault at this city.
 This force, in cooperation with the 1st and 2nd Brigades of the Amur Flotilla plus the tank brigade and the remainder of the two divisions, broke Japanese resistance, took the surrender of the Manchukuoan 7th Infantry Brigade and secured the city.
 The landing force of the 388th was officially recognized for its role in this victory.

 After the fall of Chiamussu the forces of 15th Army pressed southward along the Songhua towards Sansing, while the 632nd Regiment remained embarked on the Amur Flotilla as an assault force.
 On August 19 Sansing was secured; by now news of the Japanese surrender was spreading and more prisoners were being processed.
-The Army's pursuit along the river until August 21 when a forward detachment aboard the Flotilla linked up with 1st Far Eastern Front at Harbin, after covering 700km over 12 days.
+The Army's pursuit along the river until August 21 when a forward detachment aboard the Flotilla linked up with 1st Far Eastern Front at Harbin, after covering 700 km over 12 days.
 At the end of the campaign the division was recognized for its service with the battle honor "Harbin".